Meister: Professional degree

 The Master craftsman is the highest professional qualification in crafts and is a state-approved grade.
 The education includes theoretical and practical training in the craft and also business and legal training, and includes the qualification to be allowed to train apprentices as well.
 The status of Master craftsman is regulated in the German Gesetz zur Ordnung des Handwerks, HwO (Crafts and Trades Regulation Code).

 To become a master craftsman usually requires vocational training in the specific crafts in which the examination should be taken (a successfully completed apprenticeship and examination, called Gesellenprüfung).
 In addition to attaining the journeyman (Geselle) degree, until 2004 the Crafts and Trades Regulation Code did furthermore require practical experience of 3 years as a journeyman.
 In the German field of Meister education, specialised training courses for the Meisterprüfung ("Meister examination") can be followed.
 The duration of the courses can take 1 to 2 years.
 The examination includes theoretical, practical and oral parts and takes 5 to 7 days (depending on the craft).
 In some crafts, the creation of a masterpiece is also part of the examination.

+In professional life, Meister usually refers to a higher degree in vocational education.